some background

 (of Simpson’s Paradox) has recently received a fresh wave of attention, as

-as the second-most downloaded article out of the hundreds on the world’s
+downloaded articles out of the hundreds on the world’s premier statistics

 refereed research papers (e.g., in Psychology of